 Hello-- My name is Igor Grgić.
-I'm IT system engineer (SAP and Oracle).
-I work in IT department of one food corporation in Croatia.
+I'm IT system engineer (SAP and Oracle) and I work in IT department of one food corporation in Croatia.

 In my RV work I conducted and was involved in numerous ARV trials and ARV projects as a Manager, Tasker, Analyst and Trader.
-In last three years I analysed about 600 RV transcripts/sessions.
-I conducted series using ARV software known as CAS (Computer Assisted Scoring) which was deleloped by Mr. Ed May, Ph.D., former director of US government-sponsored remote viewing project STARGATE.
-Also, I'm doing exploratory ARV series in cooperation with parapsychologist Mr. Tressoldi, Ph.D.
+In last four years I analysed around 700+ ARV transcripts/sessions.
+I conducted test series using ARV software known as CAS (Computer Assisted Scoring) which was developed by Mr. Ed May, Ph.D., former director of US government-sponsored remote viewing project STARGATE.
+Also, I'm doing an exploratory ARV series in cooperation with parapsychologist Patrizio Tressoldi Ph.D., Università di Padova, Italy.

-Prior my developed of ARV studio I would do manually all steps in my typical ARV trial.
-At one point I had 9 remote viewers in my group and managing was getting very time consuming.
-So, I decided that I will code a program to automate most of the steps and phases in a typical ARV trial, not just to save great amount of time when managing the group, but also to reduce the possibility of human error to Zero, and also: to keep record of all the data, and to have all data organized on computer.
+In a typical ARV trial -- before developing of ARV Studio -- I did a lot of manual work to carry out steps needed for each trial.
+At one point I had nine remote viewers in my group and managing was getting very time consuming.
+Therefore, I decided to code a computer program to automate most of the steps and phases in a typical ARV trial, not just to save great amount of time when managing the group, but also to reduce the possibility of human error to zero, and also -- to keep a record of all the data, and to have all data organized on a computer.

 Teresa Schnellmann, Jon Knowles, Carlos Mena, Mark Samuelson, Tom Cunningham, Loraine Connon, Michelle Beltran, Michael Straus, Diane Dyann and Zoltan Barta.